Excape/ynab-splitter/ynab-swagger-client/docs/TransactionsApi.md

 //bearer.setApiKeyPrefix("Token");

 TransactionsApi apiInstance = new TransactionsApi();
 UpdateTransactionsWrapper body = new UpdateTransactionsWrapper(); // UpdateTransactionsWrapper | The transactions to update.
-Each transaction must have either an 'id' or 'import_id' specified.
-If 'id' is specified as null an 'import_id' value can be provided which will allow transaction(s) to be updated by their import_id.
-If an id is specified, it will always be used for lookup.
+Each transaction must have either an `id` or `import_id` specified.
+If `id` is specified as null an `import_id` value can be provided which will allow transaction(s) to be updated by their `import_id`.
+If an `id` is specified, it will always be used for lookup.
 String budgetId = "budgetId_example"; // String | The id of the budget (\"last-used\" can be used to specify the last used budget and \"default\" can be used if default budget selection is enabled (see: https://api.youneedabudget.com/#oauth-default-budget) try {
     SaveTransactionsResponse result = apiInstance.updateTransactions(body, budgetId);